pr3c0g/aquarium-vim/README.md

 You could submit a [pull request](https://github.com/frenzyexists/aquarium-vim/pulls) or a [suggestion/enchantment](https://github.com/frenzyexists/aquarium-vim/issues) for this color theme.

-you can also add a onfig of your favorite program using aquarium colors over [here](https://github.com/FrenzyExists/dotfiles).
+You can also add a config of your favorite program using aquarium colors over [here](https://github.com/FrenzyExists/dotfiles).

 <p align="center">
     <a href="https://github.com/frenzyexists/aquarium-vim/blob/main/LICENSE">